Allocating Positional Goods: A Mechanism Design Approach: Revenue Maximization

-which is the area of the red trapezoid in the right panel.
-Because the seller can optimize the price (and setting it at $F(\theta_0^*)$ is feasible), the revenue from selling a single good is at least the red area.
+which equals the area of the red trapezoid in the right panel.
+Since the seller can set the optimal price and $p_0^*$ is a feasible option, the revenue from selling a single tier is at least the red area.

-Finally, the entire box, which has an area of $R(\tau^*_0)$, represents the maximum revenue from selling nonpositional goods in the auxiliary problem.
-It is straightforward to see that the red area is larger than half of the entire box and thus strictly larger than half of the blue area.
+Finally, the entire box, which has area $R(\tau^*_0)$, represents the maximum revenue from selling ordinary goods in the auxiliary problem.
+It is straightforward to verify that the blue area is strictly smaller than the entire box, and that the red area is at least half of the entire box.
+Hence, the red area is strictly larger than half of the blue area.

-The approximation is very close for many common distributions, as shown in the following examples (with $v(\theta)=0$).
+The approximation is close for many common distributions, as shown in the following examples with $v(\theta)=0$.